April 2

 Why Are Chamber Vacuum Sealers So Expensive?

-Edge sealers are by far the most popular type of vacuum sealer.
-They're smaller, lighter, and much less expensive than chamber sealers.
-You can find an edge sealer for less than $50 on Amazon, and even the most expensive, commercial-grade edge sealer is probably going to cost less than the cheapest chamber vacuum sealer; this remains true even though there are some very affordable chamber vacuum sealers on the market now.
+Edge sealers are the most popular type of vacuum sealer.
+They're smaller, lighter, and less expensive than chamber vacuum sealers.
+You can find an edge sealer for less than $50 on Amazon, and even the most expensive, commercial-grade edge sealer will probably cost less than the cheapest chamber vacuum sealer.
+This remains true even though there are some affordable chamber vacuum sealers on the market now.

 Here's why chamber sealers are more expensive than edge sealers.